yonocruzhj/TCS-Tasks/README.md

 <br />

 <h2>Summary</h2>
-Project Title: TechCorp Enterprises IAM Solution Implementation

-Project Objective: Implement an IAM (Identity and Access Management) solution for TechCorp Enterprises to address identified challenges in user lifecycle management and access control.
-The solution will streamline onboarding/offboarding, enhance access security through RBAC, SSO, MFA, and ABAC, and align with TechCorp’s business goals of increasing operational efficiency and data security.

-Scope: The IAM implementation project will cover user provisioning, access control, system integrations, and data synchronization across cloud and on-premises systems, ensuring that TechCorp’s access management infrastructure is robust, efficient, and secure.

 Outcome:
 The successful implementation of this IAM solution will enable TechCorp to:
 1. Automate user access processes to minimize manual effort and reduce security gaps.